 Though I’m not advocating smoking—medical science has shown that starting now is a poor and probably life-threatening idea—but it begs the question whether it’s falling out of vogue has affected our mental health.
 To this point, nothing has filled this societal void—and for some, it’s almost the absence of spiritual ritual.
 It remains to be seen what will fill the void, but for entrepreneurs’ mental health, what will break the monotony?
 As we have consistently seen, obstacles breed innovation.

 Creating a new culture is a tall order, but we have a new generation eager for a challenge.
-The one who answers the call will be handsomely rewarded and never forgotten; the opportunity is open.Opinions expressed here by Contributors are their own.
+The one who answers the call will be handsomely rewarded and never forgotten; the opportunity is open.Opinions expressed here are the opinions of the author.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.